Jack Forman: Awards and acknowledgements

 Songs From the Monkey House won a 2017 NAPPA Award for its "witty" songs: "Taking a recess from his Grammy-nominated band Recess Monkey, Jack Forman has concocted a super fun solo album."
 The album was also named the #10 album for families in 2017 by the Fids and Kamily Awards.

 Forman is also a GRAMMY-Nominated musician: Recess Monkey's 2016 family album "Novelties" was nominated for "Best Children's Album" in the 59th Annual Grammy Awards.

-"Live From the Monkey House," SiriusXM's Kids Place Live, Channel 78
+"Live From the Monkey House," SiriusXM's Kids Place Live, Channel 134

-Forman began hosting his afternoon/evening live call-in show "Live From the Monkey House" on SiriusXM Satellite Radio's Kids Place Live (Channel 78) in January 2013.
-Jack broadcasts from his home studio in Seattle via a dedicated line connected to SiriusXM's Washington DC studios.
-The show has daily themes that vary based on current events, listener-fueled ideas and game show style games.
-Forman is live for three hours Monday-Thursday, 5pm-8pm ET, 2pm-5pm PT; and presents "This Week in the Monkey House," a replay show of highlights from the week, on Saturdays at 7am PT, 10am ET for four hours.
+Forman began hosting his afternoon/evening live call-in show "Live From the Monkey House" on SiriusXM Satellite Radio's Kids Place Live (Channel 134) in January 2013.
+Jack broadcast from his home studio in Seattle via a dedicated line connected to SiriusXM's Washington DC studios.
+The show had daily themes that vary based on current events, listener-fueled ideas and game show style games.
+Forman was live for three hours Monday-Thursday, 5pm-8pm ET, 2pm-5pm PT; and presented "This Week in the Monkey House," a replay show of highlights from the week, on Saturdays at 7am PT, 10am ET for four hours.
+The show’s final episode aired February 12, 2024.
+On February 28, 2024, Forman released the first episode of a new podcast, "Jack Forman's Monkey House" on Patreon.